The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Is keto chicken stir fry actually low-carb?

-Yes — this keto chicken stir fry clocks in at just 7g net carbs per serving.
+Yes.
+This keto chicken stir fry clocks in at just 7g net carbs per serving.
 The key is to skip the sugar-heavy takeout sauces and use low-sodium soy sauce, fresh ginger, and garlic instead.
 The sauce gets its gloss from the vegetables themselves, not a sugar syrup.

 Can I make this stir-fry gluten-free?